SloppyDesigns/docs/_others/sd-menu/index.md

 # SD-Menu

-SD-Menu is Developer Tool for FiveM that allows you to support multiple menus and inputs using a single export
+SD-Menu is Developer Tool for FiveM that allows you to support multiple menus and inputs using a single export and also adds [Font Awesome](https://fontawesome.com/) support to menu's without code changes.

 ## Currently Supported Menu's
 - nh-context v1